PlasmaPy/PlasmaPy/docs/development/notebook_guide.rst

 Pre-executing notebooks
 =======================

-Some of the notebooks in the example gallery are
+The most computationally intensive notebooks in the `example gallery`_ have been pre-executed to save time during continuous integration.

-Some of the notebooks needed in
+These notebooks should be re-executed prior to releases